Let us know if you agree to cookies

 On 8 December 1941, Hitler accepted the position and put out Directive 39, ordering his men to stand fast: ‘Severe winter weather has come surprisingly early in the east.
 This has caused problems with resupply and forces us immediately to abandon all major offensive operations and go over to the defensive.’
 They did so without adequate winter equipment: even the winter uniforms that were ready for use, languishing in Poland, couldn’t be brought forward because there were insufficient working locomotives, railway lines and engine drivers.
 The Germans had expected the Soviet Union to succumb to Unternehmen Barbarossa well before winter.
 Now, punch-drunk, they tottered in face of a Soviet counteroffensive that their intelligence hadn’t foreseen, spearheaded by well-equipped troops from the east.
 The counterattack led to the Wehrmacht’s first major defeat.

-War of Extinction has a number of excellent images of the battlefield in wintertime:
+Hitler’s War of Extinction looks closely at the battlefield in wintertime:

 The depth of the Russian winter came as a surprise to the Germans.
 It shouldn’t have done: there was plenty of information on the Arkhangelsk campaign of 20 or so years earlier.
 The trouble was that the Wehrmacht had believed their own propaganda that the war would be over before the snows arrived.
 Because of the extreme cold, ‘the mechanisms of rifles and machine guns, and even the breechblocks of artillery, became absolutely rigid.
 The recoil liquid in artillery pieces also froze stiff, and tempered steel parts cracked.
 Strikers and striker springs broke like glass. … [in] an encounter near Tikhvin when the temperature was -35°C (-31°F) only one of the five German tanks could fire.’